I-M-Iqbal/I-M-Iqbal.github.io/content/blog/For-Women-Ltd-v-The-Scottish-Ministers.md

 Examples of such spaces include changing rooms, homeless hostels, segregated swimming areas and medical/ counseling services provided to either men or women.
 For this to be permissible, it must be proven providing a service for all would be less effective.
 If a wider definition of sex were used, this would be difficult to prove again because duty bearers cannot know who holds a GRC and who does.

-With regard to single sex services, 'it is hard to see how the condition that only persons of one sex have need of the particular service can be satisfied if each sex includes those with GRC’s who are a different biological gender but those with the same biological gender who also have a GRC.
+With regard to single sex services, "it is hard to see how the condition that only persons of one sex have need of the particular service can be satisfied if each sex includes those with GRC’s who are a different biological gender but those with the same biological gender who also have a GRC."

 The same would be true of the provision of Schedule 3 which allows for single sex services where someone might reasonable object to combined services because the reasonableness of an objection cannot be based on GRC status because a GRC is confidential.
 The same is true of provision of single sex services where physical contact is required.